Connect with a certified trainer for free

 Recovery

-Full recovery from hamstring tendonitis can take up to six weeks.
-Most athletes feel substantially better after just several days of rest, but it’s important to take it slow.
-Don’t restart practicing your sport until you’re given the green light by your doctor or physical therapist.
+Full recovery after hamstring tendonitis treatment can take up to six weeks.
+Most athletes feel substantially better after just several days of rest, but it’s essential to take it slow.
+Don’t restart practicing your sport until your doctor or physical therapist gives you the green light.
 Because getting back into the game too soon makes your hamstring tendons vulnerable to re-injury, allowing for the necessary time to heal will be important in the long run.

 GET BACK TO WHAT YOU LOVE.
 FASTER